Qiskit/qiskit-ibm-runtime/README.md

 **Qiskit** is an open-source SDK for working with quantum computers at the level of extended quantum circuits, operators, and primitives.

-**Qiskit IBM Runtime** is a new environment offered by IBM Quantum that streamlines quantum computations and provides optimial implementations of the Qiskit Primitives `sampler` and `estimator` for IBM Quantum Hardware.
+**Qiskit IBM Runtime** is a new environment offered by IBM Quantum that streamlines quantum computations and provides optimal implementations of the Qiskit Primitives `sampler` and `estimator` for IBM Quantum Hardware.
 It is designed to use additional classical compute resources to execute quantum circuits with more efficiency on quantum processors by including near-time computations such as such as error supression and error mitigation.
 Examples of error suppression include dynamical decoupling and noise-aware compilation and error mitigation includes readout mitigation, zero noise extrapolation (ZNE) and probabilistic error cancellation (PEC).